NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 point.
 This is enabled with the option ``--propagate-errors`` (:numref:`stereo-default-error-propagation`).

+Bundle adjustment can propagate uncertainties as well (:numref:`ba_error_propagation`).

-The produced uncertainties are then propagated from the point cloud to the produced DEM (:numref:`error_propagation_dem`).
+The produced uncertainties can be exported from the point cloud to DEM and/or LAS files (:numref:`export_stddev`).

 The input uncertainties
 -----------------------